sahilrupani/evolution-api-railway-template/README.md

 ### How much does this cost to run?
 Roughly $5–10/month on Railway's Hobby plan for all three services combined, flat regardless of message volume.
 Compare that to Twilio ($0.005–$0.085 per message) or Meta's Cloud API, which bills per 24-hour conversation window.

-### Is self-hosting Evolution API compliant with WhatsApp's terms of service?
-Unofficial integrations carry inherent risk since they aren't Meta-approved.
-Use numbers with an established history, avoid bulk unsolicited messaging, rate-limit your sends, and enable 2FA on the WhatsApp account.
-For high-volume commercial use, Meta's official Cloud API is the fully compliant route.

 ## 🛠️ Support & Issues